Christine S. Ritchie, MD, MSPH

 Clinical Research Coordinator

-Kelly Hsu is a Clinical Research Coordinator with the Center for Aging & Serious Illness and the Cancer Outcomes Research and Education Program.
+Kelly Hsu is a Clinical Research Coordinator with the Center for Aging & Serious Illness and the Cancer Outcomes Research and Education (CORE) Program.
 She joined after graduating from Wellesley College with a B.A. in Neuroscience.
 Kelly works with Dr. Laura Petrillo on the UPLIFT study, research focusing on improving patient-physician communication regarding cancer and immunotherapy.
 She also works on the POISE study, a novel survivorship and palliative care intervention for patients with lung cancer on targeted therapy.
 She is excited to have a role within these innovative clinical trials and hopes to continue pursuing her interests in education and health outcomes research in the future.

 Linda L. Emanuel, MD, PhD